MyMindsMadness/NetToDevNet/README.md

 So far this repo has the following projects.

+## NetToDev

+This project is linked to the YouTube shorts Series (supercut found here: https://youtu.be/OOfyiGjsBqQ ) This takes the a blank script and over 12 parts turns it in to a usable piece of code that can function in your lab or network.
+Perfect for anyone just beginning their Python Journey.
+Learn the following

+ - Variables
+ - for loops
+ - dynamically create configuration
+ - connect to a device
+ - Send show and configuration commands
+ - Retrieve output from device
+ - Create a change log (writing out to file)
+ - keep secrets
+ - and more.

 ## Print All IP Addresses

 This project is to print out all IPv4 Private addresses.
 It is designed to be a simple script with an aim to bring a network concept into your first coding experience.